pexmee/rust_portscanner/README.md

-# rust_portscanner
+# TCP Rust Portscanner
-A portscanner written in Rust
+A TCP portscanner written in Rust.